caiogondim/logdown.js/readme.md

   }

   const levelMap = {
     warn: 'warning',
-      error: 'error'
+    error: 'error',
-  };

-  if (levelMap[level]
+  }

-      && process.env.NODE_ENV === 'production'
+  if (levelMap[level] && process.env.NODE_ENV === 'production') {
-  ) {
     Raven.captureException(msg, {
       level: levelMap[level],
-        extra: args[1]
+      extra: args[1],
-    });
+    })
   }
 }

-logdown.transports = [ transport ];
+logdown.transports = [transport]
 ```

 ## Conventions

-If you're using this in one or more of your libraries, you should use the name of your library so
-that developers may toggle debugging as desired without guessing names.
-If you have more than one
-debuggers you should prefix them with your library name and use ":" to separate features.
-For
-example "bodyParser" from Connect would then be "connect:bodyParser".
+If you're using this in one or more of your libraries, you should use the name of your library so that developers may toggle debugging as desired without guessing names.
+If you have more than one debuggers you should prefix them with your library name and use ":" to separate features.
+For example "bodyParser" from Connect would then be "connect:bodyParser".

 ## FAQ